 Details of each subsection are described in the following pages.

-9.X.4 Superframe and frame structures
+9.X.4 Frame structure

-The basic superframe structure and frame structure are shown in Figure 10, Figure 11, and Figure 12.
-See 7.3 and 7.3.2 for a full description of the superframe and frame structures.
+The basic frame structure is shown in Figure 9.X.4-1.
+See 7.4 for a full description of the frame structure.

-The superframe shall consist of 16 frames of 10 ms each.
+Figure 9.X.4-1 —Basic frame structure

 Each frame contains a preamble, header, and data bursts.

-For both normal and self-coexistence operational modes, in the first allocated frame, the first symbol shall be the superframe preamble, followed by a frame preamble symbol.
-The third symbol shall be the SCH, and the fourth symbol shall contain the FCH and, when needed, DS-MAP, US-MAP, DCD and UCD, and data bursts if there is some room left.
-The SCH is transmitted to provide protection to incumbents through the scheduling of quiet periods and self-coexistence through the mapping of the frames belonging to the appropriate WRAN cell, and so on (see 7.3).
+For both normal and self-coexistence operational modes, the first symbol shall be the frame preamble.
+The second to fifth symbols shall contain the FCH, and DS-MAP, US-MAP, when needed, DCD and UCD, and data bursts if there is some room left.
 The FCH specifies the length of the first MAP that will immediately follow the FCH.
-The first frame allocated to a BS in a superframe shall contain two fewer symbols than normal frames to keep the length to 10 ms.

-The other allocated frames of the superframe shall contain successively a frame preamble, the FCH and the DS-MAP, US-MAP, DCD, and UCD messages when needed, and the data bursts.

-In each frame, a TTG shall be inserted between the downstream and upstream bursts to allow the CPE to switch between the receive mode and transmit mode and to absorb the signal propagation time for a distance of up to 30 km (note that the propagation time for CPEs beyond this distance will be accommodated by proper scheduling of the downstream bursts and upstream grants).
-A RTG shall be inserted at the end of each frame to allow the BS to switch between its receiving mode and transmit mode (see Figure 13 in 7.4).
+In each frame, a TTG shall be inserted between the downstream and upstream bursts to allow the CPE to switch between the receive mode and transmit mode and to absorb the signal propagation time.
+A RTG shall be inserted at the end of each frame to allow the BS to switch between its receiving mode and transmit mode (see Figure Figure 9.X.4-2).

+Figure 9.X.4-2 —Example of a time/frequency structure of a frame

-The values indicated in Table 203 for the TTG and RTG shall be used for the specified cyclic prefixes and channel bandwidth options.
+The values indicated in Table 9.X.4-1 for the TTG and RTG shall be used for the specified cyclic prefixes and channel bandwidth options.

-Table 203— WRAN frame parameters
+Table 9.X.4-1— WRAN frame parameters